Carpetbagger: Etymology and definition

-The term carpetbagger, used exclusively as a pejorative term, originated from the carpet bag, a form of cheap luggage, made from carpet fabric, which many of the newcomers carried.
+The term carpetbagger, used exclusively as a pejorative term, originated from the carpet bag, a form of cheap luggage made from carpet fabric, which many of the newcomers carried.
 The term came to be associated with opportunism and exploitation by outsiders.
 It is now used in the United States to refer to a parachute candidate, that is, an outsider who runs for public office in an area without having lived there for more than a short time, or without having other significant community ties.

-According to a 1912 book by Oliver Temple Perry, Tennessee Secretary of State and Radical Republican Andrew J. Fletcher "was one of the first, if not the very first, in the State to denounce the hordes of greedy office-seekers who came from the North in the rear of the army in the closing days of the [U.S. Civil] War", in the June 1867 stump speech that he delivered across Tennessee in support of the re-election of the disabled Tennessee Governor William G. Brownlow:
+According to a 1912 book by Oliver Temple Perry, Tennessee Secretary of State and Radical Republican Andrew J. Fletcher "was one of the first, if not the very first, in the State to denounce the hordes of greedy office-seekers who came from the North in the rear of the army in the closing days of the [U.S. Civil] War", in a June 1867 stump speech that he delivered across Tennessee in support of the re-election of the disabled Tennessee Governor William G. Brownlow:

 No one more gladly welcomes the Northern man who comes in all sincerity to make a home here, and to become one of our people, than I, but for the adventurer and the office-seeker who comes among us with one dirty shirt and a pair of dirty socks, in an old rusty carpet bag, and before his washing is done becomes a candidate for office, I have no welcome.

 That was the origin of the term "carpet bag", and out of it grew the well known term "carpet-bag government".

 In the United Kingdom at the end of the 20th century, carpetbagger developed another meaning, referring to people who joined a mutual organization, such as a building society, in order to force it to demutualize, that is, to convert into a joint stock company, seeking personal financial gain by that means.

 Background

 The Republican Party in the South comprised three groups after the Civil War, and white Democratic Southerners referred to two in derogatory terms.
-Scalawags were white Southerners who supported the Republican party, "carpetbaggers" were recent arrivals in the region from the North, and freedmen were freed slaves.

-Most of the 430 Republican newspapers in the South were edited by scalawags and 20 percent were edited by carpetbaggers.
+Scalawags were white Southerners who supported the Republican Party; "carpetbaggers" were recent arrivals in the region from the North; and freedmen were freed slaves.
+Most of the 430 Republican newspapers in the South were edited by scalawags, and 20 percent were edited by carpetbaggers.
 White businessmen generally boycotted Republican papers, which survived through government patronage.